davidtaing/portfolio/src/content/work/code-sydney.md

 Jul 2022 to Present

-- Tech Stack: React, TypeScript, Next.js, JavaScript, Express, Mongoose & Styled-Components.
+Technologies: TypeScript, Next.js, React, Styled Components, JavaScript, Express & Node

+- Currently building a Checkout Form with Stripe integration.
+- Coaching and mentoring more junior developers.
 - Implemented a FeatureFlag higher-order component to allow features to be developed on the main branch.
-- Refactored the codebase by fixing type definitions, removing duplicated code, simplifying folder structure.
-- Built Checkout Page using TDD, Jest, React Testing Library, Mock Service Worker
+- Consolidated the Login and (Stripe) Customer Signup forms into a single form in order to simplify onboarding new users.
+- Integrated Jest & React Testing Library and added automated tests to the codebase.
+- Refactored the legacy codebase (such as defining types & organising folder structure) in order to improve the maintainability of the codebase.

 </div>